 In order to receive the travel grant it is mandatory to present the paper at the conference in person.
-Awardees will receive remuneration during the Awards Ceremony in Washington D.C.
+Awardees will receive remuneration during the Awards Ceremony in Chicago.
 Failure to present the paper in person at the annual meeting shall result in the immediate cancellation of the grant.

 Please send your application packets by email to chair of the Awards Committee, Dr. Iwona Drag Korga, with the subject line "Graduate Student Travel Grant" - email email@example.com